junaedahmed/Lenovo-T460-Clover/README.md

 - Display: 14" FHD (1920x1280) IPS Touch Panel
 - Sound Card: Realtek ALC293
 - Storage: 240GB Gigabyte SATA SSD
-- WLAN + Bluetooth: ~~Intel 8260 ac, 2x2 + BT4.1~~ **replaced with DW1820A
+- WLAN + Bluetooth: ~~Intel 8260 ac, 2x2 + BT4.1~~ **replaced with DW1820A**
 ```

 ### Patreon

 - If you like my work then please feel free to buy me a bear.
-Every little bit helps! junaed.rx@icloud.com | https://www.patreon.com/junaed
+Every little bit helps!

+<a href="https://www.patreon.com/bePatron?u=33582929" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 ## General knowledge & credits

 - First credit goes to [tluck](https://github.com/tluck/Lenovo-T460-Clover) for making a perfect working build.
 This is a heavily reworked version of tluck's build as base.
-Support can be found from [tluck's Guide](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?page=46&tab=comments#comment-2717200) thread on InsanelyMac.
+Support can be found from [tluck's Guide](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/) thread on InsanelyMac.

 - Lots of SSDT patches from [OC-little](https://translate.google.it/translate?sl=zh-CN&tl=en&u=https%3A%2F%2Fgithub.com%2Fdaliansky%2FOC-little)